FNUAreena/fall-2025-group9/README.md

 # 🍽️ Forecasting School Meal Production Costs: A Comparative Study of Machine Learning and Deep Learning Time-Series Models

 This project develops a time-series forecasting system for Fairfax County Public Schools (FCPS) to estimate daily meal production costs and analyze waste-related patterns.
-It compares multiple machine learning and deep learning models—including LSTM, GRU, XGBoost, Linear Regression, and Feed-Forward Neural Networks—and visualizes the results through an interactive Streamlit dashboard.
+It compares multiple machine learning and deep learning models-including LSTM, GRU, XGBoost, Linear Regression, and Feed-Forward Neural Networks—and visualizes the results through an interactive Streamlit dashboard.

 The goal is simple:
 👉 Reduce food waste, improve planning, and optimize meal production costs across the district.